-Maersk Oil has implemented a structured energy efficiency process and conduct a comprehensive review to identify ways to improve energy efficiency offshore.
-The production has become more energy efficient over the years, and in 2013 the energy management at Maersk Oil was ISO-14001certified.
-Annual audits of performance and environmental action plans are part of this.
-The system is to be certified every three years.
+Generally, Maersk Oil works continuously to reduce emissions to the environment and improve the energy efficiency offshore by keeping a sharp focus on fuel and flare gas consumption and including energy efficiency considerations early in the design phase for all major projects and modifications.
+The production has become more energy efficient over the years, and in 2013 the Energy Management System at Maersk Oil was ISO-14001 certified.
+Annual audits of performance are part of this and the system is to be re-certified every third year (See also BAT/BEP in chapter 9).